tandrewnichols/vim-rumrunner/README.md

 - `rum#resume()` - Re-enable MRU recordization.
 - `rum#log()` - Report the current state of rumrunner.
 - `rum#get()` - Get the current MRU list.
-- `rum#ignore(pattern)` - Add a pattern or function to the blacklist.
-The blacklist is used to determine whether a file should be added to the MRU list.
+- `rum#ignore(pattern)` - Add a pattern or function to the ignorelist.
+The ignorelist is used to determine whether a file should be added to the MRU list.
 - `rum#isIgnored(file)` - Called internally to determine whether a file should be added to the list.
-This function iterates over the blacklist patterns and function and returns 1 for files being ignored and 0 for files to include.
+This function iterates over the ignorelist patterns and function and returns 1 for files being ignored and 0 for files to include.
 - `rum#prev(count)` - Move `<count>` entries backward in the MRU list (to less recent files).
 - `rum#next(count)` - Move `<count>` entries forward in the MRU list (to more recent files).
 - `rum#move(count)` - Move `<count>` entries in the MRU list.
 If `<count>` is negative, it moves forward (which sounds counter-intuitive until you realize that it's adding `<count>` to the current index, which for a negative number means moving toward 0, or _the first_ entry).
 A positive number moves backward.